yassienshaalan/DTOPS/JASM/README.md

   	-	Train JASM and extract representations using the following command
   		-	$ ./runall_dbn.sh
 ### 3. License
--	JASM is only distributed under MIT License Copyright (c) 2020.
+-	JASM is only distributed under Apache-2.0 License Copyright (c) 2020.
 -	Contact: [Yassien Shaalan](mailto:yassien@gmail.com?subject=[GitHub]%20Requesting%20information%20Source/Data%20DTOpS%20Repo)
 ### 4. Citation
 #### If you use this work, please cite: